-But, I think I get enough cream in my diet from all the ice cream I make and wanted to eat a creamless version of this dish.
+But, I think I get enough cream in my diet from all the ice cream I make.

-So in my search for something creamy and on the lighter side, I found this combination did the trick!
+Well… in my search for something creamy and on the lighter side, I found a very good alternative to cream!

 Whole milk and butter keep the sauce rich, but not overly heavy like a cream based sauce.